Cairo International Film Festival: History

-The history of CIFF goes back to 1975, after a visit to the Berlin Film Festival the late writer-critic Kamal El Mallakh and a group of like-minded cinema critics wondered why such a world-class festival couldn't take place in Egypt.
+The history of CIFF goes back to 1975, after a visit to the Berlin Film Festival the late writer-critic Kamal El Mallakh and a group of like-minded cinema critics wondered why such a world-class festival could not take place in Egypt.
 The country was still in Egyptian cinema's "Golden Age" and contained a formidable film industry, still the biggest in the Arab world.
 The Cairo International Film Festival was launched in 1976.
 The 1976 festival featured around 100 films from 33 countries, with 14 films from 14 different countries in competition.
-In an effort to celebrate the best international cinema, the Cairo International Film Festival has proven its versatility year after year and continues to act as a meeting point, not only for filmmakers and critics, but also for writers, intellectuals, and other artists.

 The Egyptian Association of Film Writers and Critics headed the festival for the first seven years until 1983.
 In the following year, the Union of Artist's Syndicates supervised the festival, and after that point, several associations mustered their resources to run the festival.
 The Egyptian Association of Film Writers and Critics joined with the Ministry of Culture and the Union of Artist's Syndicates to form a joint committee in 1985 to improve the quality and financial state of the festival.

+In 2023, The Cairo International Film Festival’s 45th edition was canceled due to the Gaza war.